excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `libraryReturnUrl`

 If supplied, this URL will be used when user tries to install a library from [libraries.excalidraw.com](https://libraries.excalidraw.com).
-Default to `window.location.origin`.
+Defaults to `window.location.origin + window.location.pathname`.
 To install the libraries in the same tab from which it was opened, you need to set `window.name` (to any alphanumeric string) — if it's not set it will open in a new tab.

 #### `theme`